Skip to content

 About the Exhibition

-This year, Guest Curator Liz Ensz will work with three selected artists to develop a group exhibition, for which each artist creates and presents new work.
+This year, Guest Curator Liz Ensz will work with the three selected artists to develop a group exhibition, for which each artist creates and presents new work.

 This exhibition will focus on the associative power of materials, and how they contribute to the meaning of the artwork, with a focus on textile practices.
 Because of the way that information becomes encoded within textiles, they have the power to embody and express culture.
 Interconnection is a fundamental quality of textile construction, and social interconnection is a fundamental aspect of their production.
 The flexible language of loops, knots, interlacements, and attachments all speak to the relationships of which our world is made.
 The cumulative and entangled way of building, joining many parts together as one, and organic growth taking place over time through repetition, echoes ecological, social, and political systems.